Malagel/MangaPrintingTool/README.md

 This is the size of the final PDF, so essentially this is the size of the paper you got in your hands.
 If you use bigger/smaller paper than the one you have, you will waste a **ton** of ink, and probably destroy your printer, I don't know.

-    3. Delete ALL '000' pages?
-Usually the 000 pages are covers, artwork, fanmade, etc. (y/n):
+    3. Delete all '000' pages?
+These are typically covers, artwork, or fan-made content. (y/n):

 This is just a safety measure, and it's entirely optional.
 Generally, when you download manga it comes with the cover named like '000.png', and of course the cover goes on the cover, therefore you don't want it to mess with you and your dreams of printing millions of books.
 That's why it's recommended to check your files and remove those party poopers, but if you are lazy like me just type 'y' and *maybe* it gets removed from the book.